riledigital/riledigital/README.md

 Ri is proud to be a first-generation college student, a child of refugee-immigrants from the Vietnam War, a QuestBridge Scholar, and a member of the QuestBridge Alumni Association.
 Ri was an Associate Producer for the 2016 documentary film (Un)Privileged: The Cost of Being Poor at An Elite Institution, an independent film that explores experiences of low-income first-generation students at exclusive universities like Stanford, Harvard, and Yale University.

-LinkedIn
 ### Programming tools

-Python - Pandas, NumPy, Geopandas, Scikit-Learn, XGBoost, HDBSCAN, Altair (Vega-Lite), Matplotlib, SpaCy, statsmodels, Flask, Django, SQLAlchemy ORM
+- Python - Pandas, NumPy, Geopandas, Scikit-Learn, XGBoost, HDBSCAN, Altair (Vega-Lite), Matplotlib, SpaCy, statsmodels, Flask, Django, SQLAlchemy ORM
-R - Tidyverse, ggplot, tidyr, dplyr, sf for geospatial Web - HTML/CSS, Sass, SCSS, Javascript, ES6, Node.js, React, Redux, Webpack, Mocha testing, Gatsby, Strapi, GraphQL, REST SQL - PostgreSQL, SQLite
+- R - Tidyverse, ggplot, tidyr, dplyr, sf for geospatial
+- Web - HTML/CSS, Sass, SCSS, Javascript, ES6, Node.js, React, Redux, Webpack, Mocha testing, Gatsby, Strapi, GraphQL, REST
+- SQL - PostgreSQL, SQLite
-DevOps basics - Linux, Ubuntu, Docker, Vagrant
+- DevOps basics - Linux, Ubuntu, Docker, Vagrant
-Java
+- Java
-Arduino (C++ version and Johnny-Five), Vuo
+- Arduino (C++ version and Johnny-Five), Vuo